More than 100 Countries Have Already Received Life-Saving COVID-19 Vaccines Through COVAX

-COVAX, a global initiative that aims to ramp up vaccine manufacturing and ensure their equitable distribution around the world, has already delivered life-saving COVID-19 jabs to 100 countries.
+COVAX, a global initiative that aims to ramp up vaccine manufacturing and ensure their equitable distribution around the world, has already delivered life-saving COVID-19 jabs to more than 100 countries.

 The announcement came after deliveries slowed down in part due to a surge in COVID-19 cases in India, which increased demand for doses produced by the Serum Institute of India (SII), one of the facility’s main manufacturers.
 Additional challenges related to scaling and process optimization have also negatively affected vaccine supply throughout March and April.